All you need to know: Red List and golf

 In the United States, the Endangered Species Act (ESA) of 1973 established a framework for the conservation and recovery of endangered species of fish, wildlife, plants, and for other purposes.
 The law requires federal authorities to ensure that their actions cannot jeopardize the existence of listed species.
 The Florida panther, Florida manatee, California condor, loggerhead sea turtle, Mississippi ground squirrel frog and Franklin’s bumblebee, for example, are currently among the most endangered species.
 The USGA, as the US golf association, invests in corresponding research projects as part of its USGA sustainability program and also focuses on sustainability practices at its USGA campus in New Jersey.

 The non-profit organization GEO Foundation for Sustainable Golf is based in Scotland and operates the world’s leading sustainability system for golf.
 The German Golf Association (DGV) offers numerous projects on the subject of biodiversity, such as GolfBiodivers, and provides important information for golf course operators in the factsheet Biodiversity on the Golf Course or within the DGV Toolbox Environment & Course Maintenance.
-There are also collaborations, for example with the German Wildlife Foundation.
+There are also collaborations such as with the German Wildlife Foundation or the Golf Biodivers research project.